Han Ji-pyeong

-Han Ji-pyeong is widely regarded as one of the most memorable second lead characters in Korean drama history.
-The character was selected as one of the Best Characters of the Year at the 2021 Seoul International Drama Awards.
-Kim Seon-ho received universal acclaim for his performance, which led to a nomination for the Best Supporting Actor – Television at the 57th Baeksang Arts Awards.
-At the same event, he won the fan-voted Popular Actor Award.
+Critically acclaimed, the character was named one of the "Characters of the Year" at the Seoul International Drama Awards.
+Kim Seon-ho's performance earned him a nomination for Best Supporting Actor – Television at the 57th Baeksang Arts Awards and won him the fan-voted Popular Actor Award at the same ceremony.
 He also received the Emotive Award at the Asia Artist Awards and an Actor Award at the Brand Customer Loyalty Awards.
-Following the drama's success, Kim Seon-ho subsequently featured on the 2021 Forbes Korea Power Celebrity 40 list.
+The role significantly raised Kim's public profile, leading to his inclusion on the 2021 Forbes Korea Power Celebrity 40 list.